 The first couple minutes are devoted to the game’s signature majestic, foreboding string-choral theme, which evokes awe and sympathy for the doomed planet, just as the Gregorian chants of the earlier Halos solicited wonder about the mysterious Halo ringworlds.
 The next section is one of Reach’s orchestral action themes, titled “Lone Wolf.”
 These first two sections both make frequent appearances throughout the rest of the campaign.
-A later bit in this track is an isolated, booming electric guitar riff (at 9:40) that plays as you and another Spartan enter a dark corridor to flush out any remaining Covies – like something taken out of the video game DOOM.
+A later bit in this track is an isolated, booming electric guitar riff (at 9:40) that plays as you and another Spartan enter a dark corridor to flush out any remaining Covies, making for a sequence tastefully reminiscent of the video game DOOM.
 A quiet, intimate piano outro is the last thing you hear on this track, and — you guessed it — it comes back later.

 The low-key, tense, ambient music that underscores your covert sniping soon yields to fast, complex percussive beats with rhythmic winds playing over them as you engage in more up-close-and-personal firefights.
 Finally, you cross a makeshift bridge to meet up with the other two ODSTs, thinking the mission is over, but then you hear a rock drum beat with brass horns start playing.
 Covenant dropships, loaded with infantry, are inbound.
 Nobody’s going anywhere till the airspace is clear.
 The string-drums melody from an earlier mission (that track is The Menagerie) is now playing again, but now topped with a killer electric guitar solo that seems to duel with the strings and brass for the lead as you and your three ODST comrades, armed to the teeth with anti-air and other heavy weaponry, proceed to hold off wave after wave of Covenant air vehicles.
 Get to work.

 The genius of Skyline is the way it is divided into sections, with each part louder and more instrumentally diverse than the previous, making the piece one big crescendo toward the guitar solo climax.
 The mounting tension and volume of the music mirror the action of the mission.
-This piece-long crescendo technique that I like is also what makes Led Zeppelin’s masterpiece Stairway to Heaven so appealing to me.
+I compare this protracted, gradual crescendo technique to the structure of Led Zeppelin’s masterpiece Stairway to Heaven, another piece I adore.

 The Menagerie is really just the base track for Skyline, but I actually prefer the stripped-down Menagerie ending section (which starts at the 4:00 mark) — without the embellishment of Skyline’s horns or guitar solo.
 It still has guitar and bass and drums, but they take a back seat to the dirty cello section.
 It altogether sounds rawer and grittier.
 I have joked with friends that, if I were a professional wrestler with WWE, this part of The Menagerie would be my entrance music.
 The same music even made a return in Halo: Reach during the mission, “New Alexandria,” when you provide air support for Buck, the aforementioned ODST.

 Well… yes and no. It was so close, too.
-I like that the new version put more emphasis on the percussion and vocals and less on the guitar.
-It fits the atmosphere of the particular area of the campaign better than the original – sniping jackals (Covenant tactical ranged units) and Elites in a vast gorge with lush, green vegetation and with waterfalls and streams running through it within the tropical paradise region of Delta Halo.
+I find the mix to be superior to the original’s; I like that the new version puts more emphasis on the percussion and vocals and less on the guitar.
+I think it fits better the atmosphere of the particular area of the campaign — sniping jackals (Covenant tactical ranged units) and Elites in a vast gorge with lush, green vegetation and with waterfalls and streams running through it within the tropical paradise region of Delta Halo.
 Moreover, the arrangers were kind enough to extend the track, so the female vocal solo is absent the first time through but comes in for the repeat — and, man, is her voice enrapturing here.
 And the chorus’ descant is radiant and glorious, seemingly sung by angels themselves.
-Where did the remake fall short?
+All these arresting vocals were barely audible in the original mix, smothered by guitar and orchestra.
+So, where did the remake fall short?

 The strings and the ending.
 The strings in the beginning are the first instruments you hear, and, despite having a full orchestra with which to record this time around instead of having to record them with a synthesiser, they actually sound worse.
-Where, in the original, the chords seemed to flow into each other, in the remake, the chords sound disjointed and deliberate — it’s almost as if I can see the violinists and cellists sitting down, hesitating before moving to the next chord because they need to refer to the sheet music in front of them.
+Where, in the original, the chords seemed to flow into each other, in the remake, the chords sound disjointed and deliberate — it’s almost as if I can see the violinists and cellists sitting down, hesitating with each next chord as they struggle through a cold read of their sheet music in front of them.

-Fortunately, a creative YouTuber has combined both versions into a new one, which takes the best elements from the original and the remake and creates the ultimate edition (which, because it is fan-made and, therefore, not on any official soundtrack, cannot fairly be included in my list).
+Fortunately, a crafty YouTuber has combined both versions into a new one, which takes the best elements from the original and the remake and creates the ultimate edition (which, because it is fan-made and therefore not on any official soundtrack, cannot fairly be included in my list).
 Really, though, I wouldn’t have ranked In Amber Clad/Trapped In Amber number four in my countdown if I didn’t think they were worthy.
-I suppose I complain about them so much because they’re so damn near perfection, but a few nit-picky things hold them back.
+I suppose I complain about them so much because they’re so damn near perfection, but a few nit-picking-y things hold them back.
 Needless to say, they have enough good things going for them that their faults can, at the end of the day, be overlooked.

 I believe that this phenomenon can be attributed in part to the nostalgia blindfold.
 But I knew that there had to be something else.
 Something out of our control that made the newer stuff pale in comparison to Marty’s work.
 Then, one day, as I was humming a classic Halo tune in the shower, it dawned on me.
 I could sing it.